 Financial Uncertainty Factors

 When assessing contingent value rights (CVRs), it is essential to consider the inherent uncertainties that affect their valuation and realization.
 Financial uncertainty factors introduce complexities that require rigorous risk assessment to gauge potential outcomes accurately.
 Market volatility can significantly influence the probability and magnitude of contingent payments, complicating forecasts.
-Additionally, the underlying asset’s performance variability and macroeconomic shifts may impact the CVR’s ultimate payoff.
+The underlying asset’s performance variability and macroeconomic shifts may impact the CVR’s ultimate payoff.
 Other critical considerations include counterparty credit risk and the challenge of accurately modeling future scenarios.
 Key financial uncertainty factors include:

 • Sensitivity to market volatility affecting CVR payouts